Delimiter: Here document

 A here document allows the inclusion of arbitrary content by specifying a special end sequence.
-Many languages support this including PHP, bash scripts, ruby and perl.
+Many languages support this including PHP, Bourne shell, ruby and perl.
 A here document starts by describing what the end sequence is and continues until that sequence occurs at the start of a new line.
 If the content is known, this technique avoids delimiter collision since an end sequence can be chosen that does not exist in the content.